rosalindfranklininstitute/parakeet/docs/source/installation.rst

 Testing
 -------

-To run the tests, follow the installation instructions for developers and then do the following command from within the source distribution:
+To run the tests, follow the :ref:`Installation for developers` instructions and then do the following command from within the source distribution:

 .. code-block:: bash